 Msgr.
-Czarnecki served for eighteen years on the International Committee of the Vatican JPII Foundation established by Saint John Paul II.
-He helped organize several chapters of the foundation in the United States and served on an executive committee together with Adam Cardinal Maida in establishing the JPII Cultural Center in Washington, DC.
+Czarnecki served as a member of the Pilgrimage Committee for the Basilica of the National Shrine of the Immaculate Conception in Washington, DC, director of the National Office of the Polish Apostolate, International Committee of the Vatican JPII Foundation, helped organize several chapters of the foundation in the U.S. and served on the executive committee in establishing the JPII Cultural Center in Washington, DC.
 He was named a Monsignor by Pope John Paul II in 1994.

 In 1993, he was appointed Pastor of Saint Joseph Parish in Webster, MA, where he currently serves.
 Through his efforts the church was renovated and elevated to the dignity of a Basilica in 1998.
 With the help of his parishioners and friends, he built a new gymnasium and parish center.